 Verbal and Written Expression

-Students are engaged in lessons that begin with the development of receptive and expressive language skills and progress to written expression, which includes formal composition.
+Students are engaged in lessons that begin with the development of receptive and expressive oral language skills and progress to written expression.

 The complete transformation that we have seen since our son started working with Mrs. Chapman has led to our decision to have him continue working with her for as long as possible.
 Mrs. Chapman has a very warm, approachable way about her, and makes our son feel at ease.
 She has always been professional and kind to us, answered all our questions.
 Mrs. Chapman is also very open to meeting with teachers and principals to help them understand what she does, and why dyslexic students need accommodations.
 K.P. and B.P.